Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

     case "10": alert("Hello");    // We don't get an alert.
 Good really, but not if you had assumed otherwise.
 }

-var x = 10 + 5;          // the result in x is 15.
-Be aware of string + number concatenations,
+var x = 10 + 5;                   // x is 15.
+Be aware of string + number concatenations ...
-var x = 10 + "5";        // the result in x is "105"    you shouldn't be doing this anyway.
+var x = 10 + "5";                 // x is "105"   You shouldn't be doing this anyway.

 if (x == 19);
   { // code block }        // This will always execute, since the semicolon has orphaned the block.
 Easy to do.

 function myFunction(aa) {  // Never break return statements
     var